 It’s more than just a barcode.
 The GS1 Databar carries much more information than ever before, so to help you transition to the new labels quickly and easily we’ve put together a simple step by step guide of what to do and when.

 Join GS1 Australia to get a GS1 Company Prefix.
 Go to www.gs1au.org/how-to-get-started to join.

 Allocate a GTIN* for each produce variety.
 This number uniquely identifies each product as your own.
 It’s a good idea to retain the PLU code on the label, as some retailers may not have the capability to scan GS1 Databar just yet. www.gs1.org/barcodes/databar

 (* A GTIN is a globally unique 14-digit number used to identify each individual product item)

 Send a copy of your GTIN’s and corresponding PLU codes to the retailers so that they can enter these in their POS (point of sale) system.

-Talk to Ben or Patsy at J-Tech Systems for help with designing your unique Databar fresh produce labels.
+Talk to Martina, Ben or Logan at J-Tech Systems for help with designing your unique Databar fresh produce labels.
 They know about label sizes, legibility, colours, minimum barcode height requirements and will check and scan the barcode artwork for you to make sure it’s accurate and it works.